lakeplacid/cloudnative/idt/commands.md

 - [stop](#stop): Stop a container
 - [test](#test): Test your application in a local container
 - [view](#view): View the app's deployed URL for testing and viewing
-- [compound actions](#compound): Execute multiple actions in one command line statement
+- [compound commands](#compound): Execute multiple commands in one command line statement